 This device uses a balloon reservoir and a cuff around the urethra that is controlled with a pump.
 The patient opens the cuff manually by activating the pump.
 The urethra opens and the bladder empties.
 The cuff closes automatically several minutes later.
 The two major drawbacks of the internal sphincter implant are malfunction of the implant and risk of infection.

-Complications.
 Bulking material injections pose a risk for infection and urinary retention, but these complications are usually temporary.
-This procedure may not be appropriate for patients with certain heart conditions.
+This procedure may not be appropriate for people with certain heart conditions.

 Complications include infection, lower back pain, and pain at the implant site.
 The system does not cause nerve damage and can be removed at any time.

 People have reported improvement in the frequency and volume of urination, as well as in the intensity of urgency, urge incontinence episodes, and their quality of life.